Silvio Berlusconi Fast Facts

 June 7, 2016 - Is hospitalized in Milan with a heart-related problem.

+June 14, 2016 - Undergoes heart surgery to replace an aortic valve.

-March 2017 - Ranked No. 199 on Forbes' list of the world's billionaires, with a net worth of $7 billion.
+March 2018 - Tied for number 190 on Forbes' list of the world's billionaires, with a net worth of $8 billion.